1But when the kingdom of Rehoboam was established and he was strong, he abandoned the law of Yahweh, and all Israel with him.

-9So Shishak king of Egypt came up against Jerusalem and took away the treasures of the house of Yahweh and the treasures of the king’s house.
+9So Shishak king of Egypt came up against Jerusalem and he took away the treasures of the house of Yahweh and the treasures of the king’s house.
 He took it all away.
 He also took away the shields of gold that Solomon had made.

-10King Rehoboam made in their place shields of bronze and committed them to the hands of the captains of the guard who kept the entrance of the king’s house.
+10So King Rehoboam made shields of bronze to replace them and committed them to the hands of the commanders of the guard who protected the entrance of the king’s house.

 16Rehoboam slept with his fathers and was buried in the city of David, and Abijah his son reigned in his place.